 - Days from the ESLB taken for maternity or paternity leave will then not be available to the professional staff member in the event of his/her illness or injury.
 However, paid days return to the staff member’s ESLB 12 months from the date of his/her return from maternity or paternity leave.

-- Paid maternity or paternity leave will run concurrently with Family & Medical Leave.
+- Paid maternity or paternity leave will run concurrently with Family and Medical Leave.

-- All other provisions of this Paid Sick Leave Policy and the Family & Medical Leave Policy apply.
+- All other provisions of this Paid Sick Leave Policy and the Family and Medical Leave Policy apply.

 Applying for Use of Extended Sick Leave